Someone mailed Robin Vos dog waste, opponent drops out of race due to 'personal attacks'

 Vos described Prailes as “a good person (who) wants what’s best for his community.”
 The two men have known each other for decades and grew up together in the same Burlington neighborhood; their fathers were friends.

-Prailes — a lifetime Burlington resident, former alderman and contractor — announced he was running to represent Wisconsin District 63 on April 30.
+Prailes — a lifetime Burlington resident, former alderman and contractor — announced on April 30 that he was running to represent District 63, which stretches from Burlington to Mount Pleasant.

 That day, Prailes said that most of his friends (even the more conservative ones) were supportive of his choice and told him they would be voting for him.
 But he also told The Journal Times that he was immediately met with criticism from some who he had considered friends who chastised him for trying to unseat one of Wisconsin’s top conservatives.